babase package

 Editable objects such as text widgets or in-app-consoles can subclass this to make their contents editable on all platforms.

 There can only be one string-edit at a time for the app.
-New StringEdits will attempt to register themselves as the globally active one in their constructor, but this may not succeed.
-When creating a StringEditAdapter, always check its ‘is_valid()’ value after creating it.
-If this is False, it was not able to set itself as the global active one and should be discarded.
+New string-edits will attempt to register themselves as the globally active one in their constructor, but this may not succeed.
+If can_be_replaced() returns True for an adapter immediately after creating it, that means it was not able to set itself as the global one.

 apply(new_text: str) None[source]